anselboero/python-vault/README.rst

 ===========================================
-Python-Vault - The Vault SDK for Python
+Python-Vault - The Veeva Vault SDK for Python
 ===========================================